BedrockStreaming/tech.bedrockstreaming.com/_posts/2019-03-11-Migrating-production-apps-from-on-premise-to-the-cloud-with-no-downtime.md

 The first step was to deploy this application to a kubernetes cluster and expose it over an ELB.
 Then, we wanted to send real-user requests to that app.
 We wanted to see how it would behave with real production traffic.
-But we didn’t wanted to send 100% of our users over there at once: we’d rather first check everything works fine with just 1% of our users.
+But we didn’t want to send 100% of our users over there at once: we’d first rather check everything works fine with just 1% of our users.

 # HAProxy